cherifimehdi/Genie_Webex/README.md

 Please update the _access_token_ and  _room_id_ in _multi_config_stat.py_ according to your setting in Webex Teams.

-Before running the test, please ensure that you run the _multi_golden_config.py_ script in order to ensure the golden configuration (Desired configuration) in the folder _Golden_Config_ for comparing purpose.
+Before running the test, please ensure that you run the _multi_golden_config.py_ script in order to ensure the golden configuration (Desired configuration) in the folder _Golden_Config_ for comparing purposes.

 ![Golden config](./Images/golden_config_tree.png)